rdbo/Memory/README.md

 Add memory scanning
-Add support for allocating and protecting memory externally on Linux Add support for loading libraries externally on Linux
+Add support for allocating and protecting memory externally on Linux Add support for loading libraries externally on Linux Clean up code
+Add a simple documentation
+Add some examples
 ```